lambdaclass/cairo_native/README.md

 export NATIVE_DEBUG_TRAP_AT_STMT=10
 ```

 Note: The debugger will only show source locations when using AOT.
+Also you need enable the cairo-native feature `with-debug-utils`.

 Enable logging to see the compilation process: